 Welcome to my site.
-Starting in October 2021, I will be an Assistant Professor in the Department of Philosophy at Vrije University (VU) Amsterdam.
+I am an Assistant Professor in the Department of Philosophy at Vrije University (VU) Amsterdam.
 I received my Ph.D. in philosophy from the University of Pennsylvania, my MA in philosophy from the University of Wisconsin-Milwaukee, and my BA in philosophy from Vassar College.
-Prior to joining VU, I was an Assistant Professor in the Department of Philosophy at Florida Atlantic University, and before that I was a Hecht-Levi Postdoctoral Research Fellow at The Berman Institute of Bioethics at Johns Hopkins University.
+Prior to joining VU, I was an Assistant Professor in the Department of Philosophy at Florida Atlantic University.
+Before that, I was a Hecht-Levi Postdoctoral Research Fellow at The Berman Institute of Bioethics at Johns Hopkins University.

 My research focuses on issues at the intersection of bioethics, ethics, and political philosophy.
 One of my longer-term projects involves developing a theory of political legitimacy that’s better-suited to assess the legitimacy of particular actions rather than, say, assessing the legitimacy of particular institutions or states as a whole.
 Much of my recent work has focused on how individuals, medical practitioners, and government actors should respond to collective action problems related to health, in some sense of ‘related to health.’
 This has led me to think especially about public health ethics generally, as well as political and ethical issues related to dietary patterns and infectious disease.

 - (first author with Jan Dutkiewicz) “A Public Health Ethics Case for Mitigating Zoonotic Disease Risk in Food Production,” Food Ethics (2021).

 - “Anti-Vaxxers, Anti-Anti-Vaxxers, Fairness, and Anger,” Kennedy Institute of Ethics Journal (2021).

 - (second author with Pierce Randall).
 “Reciprocity and the Ethics of Giving During Pandemics” Journal of Social Philosophy, (2021).

 - (first author with Pierce Randall).
 “Against the Public Goods Conception of Public Health,” Public Health Ethics (2020).

 - (second author with Travis Rieder) “The Case for Contributory Ethics: Or, How to Think About Individual Morality in a Time of Global Problems,” Ethics, Policy, and Environment (2020).

 - Rupali Limaye, Molly Sauer, Joe Ali, Justin Bernstein, Brian Wahl, Anne Barnhill, and Alain Labrique.
 “Building Trust While Influencing Online COVID-19 Content in a Socially Mediated World,” The Lancet Digital Health (2020).